-A postdoctoral appointee (‘postdoc’) is an individual holding a doctoral degree who is engaged in a temporary period of mentored research or scholarly training for the purpose of acquiring the professional skills needed to pursue a career path of their choosing.
-This is a definition that follows the guidelines of the National Institutes of Health (NIH) and the National Postdoctoral Association (NPA).
+At Washington University, a postdoctoral appointee (‘postdoc’) is an individual holding a doctoral degree who is engaged in a term-limited work appointment of mentored research, scholarly training, and professional development for the purpose of enhancing their academic and research independence as well as the professional skills necessary to pursue a career of their choosing.*

-The main goal of a postdoctoral appointment is to continue your training under the mentorship of an experienced researcher, develop your professional and academic skills, and gain independence to decide the direction of your career.
-Postdoctoral appointments are generally not suitable for more experienced scholars, who should look for opportunities more appropriate for their level of training, expertise, and independence.
+The main goal of a postdoctoral appointment at Washington University in St. Louis is to continue your training under the mentorship of an experienced researcher, develop your professional and academic skills, and gain independence to decide the direction of your career.

 Postdoctoral Research Associates